UPPMAX/HPC-python/docs/day1/intro.rst

 B: I predict that will take 5-20 minutes me and B think we'll get it to work

-TODO: In meeting, discuss if tarball is a prerequisite, do this in Matrix.
+TODO: B: In meeting, discuss if tarball is a prerequisite, do this in Matrix.
 If not sent out to learners this is a prereq, we'll do this as an exercise.